Best free indoor cycling apps | 8 free alternatives to Zwift

 The UAE tie-up goes further though.
 You may have noted MyWhoosh’s logo emblazoned over Tadej Pogačar’s backside.
 The app’s content is heavily linked to the UAE Emirates team’s equipment, including its Colnago bikes and team clothing for your avatar.

-MyWhoosh has just been awarded the UCI Esports World Championships for three years from 2024 to 2026, bumping out Zwift.
+MyWhoosh has secured the UCI Esports World Championships for three years from 2024 to 2026, bumping out Zwift.

 As with Zwift, there’s a calendar of group rides and races, as well as a whole range of workouts and training plans.